Vyral/base-template/_posts/2021-05-18-finding-sellers-in-this-low-inventory-market.md

 {% include excerpt.html %}

-“Where will I go?” is the question our clients keep asking in this red-hot market.
-They’re nervous about the low inventory available and selling the house they already live in.
+“Where will I go?” is the question we keep hearing over and over from our sellers who are curious about taking advantage of rising home prices in today’s market.
+They could easily get a great price for their properties, but the issue is finding another home for them to buy as a replacement.
+Inventory is extremely low across the nation, making that a challenge for sellers; if they sell their current home before they can find a new one, then they fear they’ll end up homeless.
 As an agent, I’m sure you understand their predicament all too well.

 It’s a hassle to deal with making a move and figuring out all the details.
 So how do you offset that stress and overcome those objections?
-That’s where The Wolek Group's Seller Rescue Plan comes in.
+That’s where the Wolek Group Seller Rescue Plan comes in.

-**We’ve created a list of three options for buyers:**
+We’ve created a list of three options for sellers:

 **1\.
 Buy first, sell later**.
 Finding a home is more of a challenge than selling a home in today’s market.
 We get our buyers set up on a home search to see what’s out there and discuss financing options.
 With a loan modification, if they can qualify for both properties and have a minimum down payment, they can purchase now without a contingency and sell after their purchase is secure.
 If there are no homes available that fit their criteria, we have a plan in place to help promote their wants and needs to uncover off-market properties.